BCarnaval/dvmc-impurity-solver/samples/04_CDMFT_L2_4b/README.md

 </div>

-This directory contains a direct application of the dVMC software to compute the ground state of a 1D cluster of 2 sites with 4 bath sites then using the Q-matrix representation in cluster dynamical mean field theory (CDMFT) from PyQCM library.

-It roughly reproduces the figure 2 of the [article](https://arxiv.org/abs/2307.15738) but with less statistics and sampling (see expected/ directory).
+This directory contains the minimal code to reproduce one point of It reproduces the point (mu,n) = (2.0,1.0) of the Fig. 2 of [arxiv:2307.15738](https://arxiv.org/abs/2307.15738) using PyQCM.

 ## Content